Andy Cannon: Wrexham

 On 9 December 2022, Cannon signed a permanent deal with Wrexham for an undisclosed fee.
 He made 16 appearances after the transfer to help Wrexham secure promotion to League Two.
 In the 2023–24 season, Cannon played in 35 league matches, starting in 31, as Wrexham secured their second consecutive promotion.

 On 9 August 2024, Cannon signed a new contract at Wrexham, extending his commitment until 2026 with an option for 2027.
+On 15 May 2026 the club announced it was releasing the player.

+Fleetwood Town

+On 14 July 2026, Cannon signed a 3-year deal with EFL League Two side Fleetwood Town.

 Personal life

 On 21 March 2020, it was reported that Cannon had tested positive for COVID-19 during the 2020 pandemic.